Comander227/Tutorial-MakeCode-Lessons/Outline for Downhill Ski Tutorial.md

         CheckGate = sprites.create(img` `, SpriteKind.CGate)
     }
 })
 ```

+## Assigning the Checked Gate its asset.

-### Click on the grey box and select the checkered gate from the my Assets section.
+- :mouse pointer: Click on the grey box and select the **checkered gate** from the my Assets section.

 ```blocks
 	forever(function () {